-- 4.3 Indenture relating to Senior Debt Securities dated as of July 3, 1995 between Raytheon Company and The - 4.3 Indefiture relating to Sellior bebt Securities dated as of July 3, 1995 between Raytheon Company and The Bank of New York, as Trustee, filed as an exhibit to Raytheon Company's Registration Statement on Form S-3, File No. 33-59241, is hereby incorporated by reference.
-4.4 Indenture relating to Subordinated Debt Securities dated as of July 3, 1995 between Raytheon Company and The Bank of New York, as Trustee, filed as an exhibit to Raytheon Company's Registration Statement on Form S-3, File No. 33-59241, is hereby incorporated by reference.
-4.5 Form of Senior Debt Securities (See Exhibit 4.3).
-4.6 Form of Subordinated Debt Securities (See Exhibit 4.4).

-- Rights Agreement dated as of December 15, 1997 between Raytheon Company and State Street Bank and Trust Company, as Rights Agent, filed as an exhibit to Raytheon Company's Registration Statement on Form 8-A, File No. 1-13699, is hereby incorporated by reference. - 5.1 Opinion of Thomas D. Hyde, Esq., Senior Vice President, General Counsel and Secretary of Raytheon Company. - 12.1 Statement regarding Computation of Ratio of Earnings to Combined Fixed Charges and Preferred Stock Dividends. - 23.1 Consent of Thomas D. Hyde, Esq. (included in Exhibit 5.1) Consent of PricewaterhouseCoopers LLP - 23.2 - 24 Powers of Attorney (included in signature pages) - Form T-1 Statement of Eligibility of the Senior Debt Trustee and the Subordinated Debt Trustee - Incorporated herein by reference. - To be filed either by amendment or as an exhibit to a report filed under the Securities Exchange Act of 1934, as amended, and incorporated herein by reference. - Previously filed.
+- 4.3 Indenture relating to Senior Debt Securities dated as of July 3, 1995 between Raytheon Company and The Bank of New York, as Trustee, filed as an exhibit to Raytheon Company's Registration Statement on Form S-3, File No. 33-59241, is hereby incorporated by reference. - 4.4 Indenture relating to Subordinated Debt Securities dated as of July 3, 1995 between Raytheon Company and The Bank of New York, as Trustee, filed as an exhibit to Raytheon Company's Registration Statement on Form S-3, File No. 33-59241, is hereby incorporated by reference. - 4.5 Form of Senior Debt Securities (See Exhibit 4.3). - 4.6 Form of Subordinated Debt Securities (See Exhibit 4.4). - 4.7 Rights Agreement dated as of December 15, 1997 between Raytheon Company and State Street Bank and Trust Company, as Rights Agent, filed as an exhibit to Raytheon Company's Registration Statement on Form 8-A, File No. 1-13699, is hereby incorporated by reference. - 5.1 Opinion of Thomas D. Hyde, Esq., Senior Vice President, General Counsel and Secretary of Raytheon Company. - 12.1 Statement regarding Computation of Ratio of Earnings to Combined Fixed Charges and Preferred Stock Dividends. - 23.1 Consent of Thomas D. Hyde, Esq. (included in Exhibit 5.1) - 23.2 Consent of PricewaterhouseCoopers LLP - 24 Powers of Attorney (included in signature pages) - $\star\star25$ Form T-1 Statement of Eligibility of the Senior Debt Trustee and the Subordinated Debt Trustee - ----- - Incorporated herein by reference. - To be filed either by amendment or as an exhibit to a report filed under the Securities Exchange Act of 1934, as amended, and incorporated herein by reference. - Previously filed.